intake/intake/docs/source/quickstart.rst

 Adding Data Source Packages using the Intake path
 -------------------------------------------------
-Intake checks the environment variable `INTAKE_PATH` for a colon separated list of paths to search for catalog files.
+Intake checks the environment variable `INTAKE_PATH` for a colon separated list of paths (semicolon on windows) to search for catalog files.
 When you import ``intake`` we will see data from catalog files in the path appear as part of a global catalog called ``intake.cat``.